kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(b\) A launch operator must protect the public from adverse effects of hazardous operations and systems associated with preparing a launch vehicle for flight at a launch site.

-\(c\) §§417.111(c), 417.113(b), and 417.115(c), and subpart E of this part provide launch operator ground safety requirements.
+\(c\) §[[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](c), 417.113(b), and 417.115(c), and subpart E of this part provide launch operator ground safety requirements.

 ### §417.111   Launch plans.

 \(a\) *General.* A launch operator must implement written launch plans that define how launch processing and flight of a launch vehicle will be conducted without adversely affecting public safety and how to respond to a launch mishap.
 A launch operator's launch plans must include those required by this section.
 A launch operator's launch plans do not have to be separate documents, and may be part of other applicant documentation.
-A launch operator must incorporate each launch safety rule established under §417.113 into a related launch safety plan.
+A launch operator must incorporate each launch safety rule established under [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]] into a related launch safety plan.
 The launch operator must follow each launch plan.

 \(b\) *Flight Safety Plan.* A launch operator must implement a plan that includes the following: